The Gift

 Three years later...

-She damned well planned to keep it that way.
+She damned well planned to keep itthat way.

 One day at a time, Dearborn.

-"My life story in frigging rubber."
+"My life story in frigging rubber," she muttered.

-"Afternoon, ma'am," a deep drawl rumbled.
+"Afternoon, ma'am," a deepdrawl rumbled.
 "Appears you got some trouble here."

 All right, change of plans.
 Watching this guy change her tire might be a nice diversion, after all.
 She stepped back and wiped her suddenly sweaty palms on her jeans.
 "Uh, thanks."

-"You live around here?" she asked, hoping the small talk might help her recover from that sudden jolt of sexual awareness.
+"You live around here?" sheasked, hoping the small talk might help her recover from that sudden jolt of sexual awareness.
 Even so, she didn't pick up strangers for one-night stands.
 She hadn't sunk that low, and she sure as hell wasn't that stupid.
 Walking a beat on the streets of Chicago before making detective had seen to that.

-He glanced back over his shoulder and nodded, then made quick work of releasing the lug nuts on the flat tire.
+He glanced back over his shoulder andnodded, then made quick work of releasing the lug nuts on the flat tire.
 "Got a farm east of town."

 Sexy farmer.
 Beth almost chuckled at herself.
 He was probably married and had a brood of kids on that farm of his.
 Besides, she was here on business.
-Reminded of that, she drew a deep breath and took another step back.
-Still...worthy eye candy.
+With that reminder, she drew a deep breath and took another step back.
 Her gaze drifted to the ring finger of his left hand.
-His naked ring finger...
+Naked ring finger...
+An unwelcome and uncharacteristic warmth--was that relief?--settled over her, but she shook it off and cleared her throat.

 "Yeah, thanks."
 Beth cleared her throat.
 "Let me pay you for your--"